nes-open-db/nes-open-db/README.md

 ## How to use data and ROMs provided by NES Open DB

 If you just want to download some ROMs for your personal use, go head!
-Go browse the `roms\` directory and see what you can find.
+Go [browse the ROMs](https://nes-open-db.github.io/) and see what you can find.
 Grab what you want and start playing :)

 However, if you are planning to redistribute the ROMs or metadata in this database, please take these things into account: